A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 4. What is a financial reporting measure for purposes of the new rule?

-As defined in the new rule, a financial reporting measure is “a measure that is determined and presented in accordance with the accounting principles used in preparing the issuer’s financial statements, and any measures that are derived wholly or in part from such measures.”
-Non-GAAP financial measures, stock price and total shareholder return (TSR) are among the metrics and measures considered to be financial reporting measures.
-The SEC’s adopting release contains additional examples of financial reporting measures.
-Note that a financial reporting measure could be presented outside the financial statements.
-They are not limited to information included in an SEC filing.
+Non-GAAP financial measures, stock price, and total shareholder return (TSR) are among the metrics and measures considered to be financial reporting measures.
+The adopting release contains additional examples of financial reporting measures.
+Also, a financial reporting measure could be presented outside the financial statements.
+It is not limited to information included in an SEC filing.

 5. When is incentive-based compensation considered received for purposes of the new rule?